Simple Tax Guide for Americans in Cambodia

 Registration Tax (or Property Transfer Tax): Certain documents relating to the establishment, dissolution or merger of a business, or the transfer of title in certain assets (such as land and vehicles) are subject to Cambodia Registration Tax.
 Registration tax is imposed at the rate of 4% and is generally levied on the transfer value.

-Tax Stamps: Domestic producers or importers of cigarettes have the obligation to buy and affix Tax Stamps on packets of cigarettes.
-No person is allowed to sell or display packaged cigarettes for sale without a Tax Stamp.
+Domestic producers or importers of cigarettes must buy tax stamps and affix them to the cigarette packets.
+No person is allowed to sell or display for sale packaged cigarettes that do not have a tax stamp affixed.

 Cambodia Sales Tax / Value Added Tax Rates